What is an Orthotic?

-Let’s dive into defining what orthotics are, and then help you make a decision about if orthotics are right for you...
+What exactly is an orthotic?
+This and more are the questions we will be answering in this article.
+Let’s dive into it by first defining what orthotics are and then helping you make a decision about if orthotics are right for you.

 Defining Orthotics

-Orthotics are medical devices which improve the function and mechanics of your body in motion.
-They do so by offering arch support, preventing over pronation, even engaging the toes, among others.
-Additionally, orthotics offset pressure from areas throughout the foot which may be causing pain.
+Orthotics are medical devices that improve the function and mechanics of your body in motion.
+They do so by offering arch support, preventing overpronation, and even engaging the toes, among others.
+Additionally, orthotics offset pressure from areas throughout the foot that may be causing pain.

 Orthotics versus Insoles: Differences

-Insoles are usually sold over the counter at drug stores, and don’t focus on ‘correcting’ issues you might have, but rather ‘accommodate’ them and just aim to increase comfort in the shoe.
-Insoles are often heavily cushioned and don’t have much of an arch or heel cup.
-If you are someone with minor feet discomfort, an insole might be best for you.
+Insoles are usually sold over-the-counter at drugstores and don’t focus on ‘correcting’ issues you might have.
+Instead, they ‘accommodate’ them and just aim to increase comfort in the shoe.
+Insoles are often heavily cushioned and don’t have much of an arch support or heel cup.
+If you are someone with minor foot discomfort, an insole might be best for you.

 On the other hand, an orthotic is a medical device sold to ‘correct’ issues in the gait.
-For example, if you have a leg length discrepancy, you would turn to an orthotic which might be taller in one foot versus another.
+For example, if you have a leg length discrepancy, you would need orthotics that will be taller in one foot than the other.

-Additionally, orthotics are not limited to the ones just placed in your shoes.
-They can be entire brace systems that connect your feet to your knees, and even hips.
-These are often known as ankle foot orthotics or AFO braces and often quite expensive and used for my serious conditions like drop foot or even cerebral palsy.
+Additionally, orthotics are not limited to just the ones placed in your shoes.
+They can be entire brace systems that connect your feet to your knees and even hips.
+These are known as Ankle-foot Orthotics or AFO braces, and are often quite expensive and used for serious conditions like drop foot or even cerebral palsy.

 Orthotic |